-In order to drain the accumulated water in the basement of the turbine building to a condenser, at approx. 4:45pm, March 29th, the water in a condensate storage tank was started to be transferred to suppression pool's water surge-tanks as a preparatory work for the water transfer from a condenser to a condensate storage
+- In order to drain the accumulated water in the basement of the turbine building to a condenser, at approx. 4:45pm, March 29th, the water in a condensate storage tank was started to be transferred to suppression pool's water surge-tanks as a preparatory work for the water transfer from a condenser to a condensate storage tank.

-- tank.
 At 11:50am, April 1st, transfer was completed. - The water transfer from the condenser to the condensate storage tank was started at 5:10pm, April 2nd.
-It was finished at 1:10pm, April 9th. - The water transfer from the trench to Centralized Radiation Waste Treatment Facility (Process Main Building) was started at 10:08 am, April 19th. (please refer to <Others> section for following status) - At 2:45 pm on May 26th, we started to remove water from the condenser of the turbine building in order to be prepared for the construction for changing the water injection line to reactor feed water system piping arrangement into the reactor of Unit 2.
+It was finished at 1:10pm, April 9th. - The water transfer from the trench to Centralized Radiation Waste Treatment Facility (Process Main Building) was started at 10:08 am, April 19th. (please refer to <Others> section for following status) - At 2:45 pm on May 26th, we started to remove water from the condenser of the turbine building in order to be prepared for the construction for water injection through feed water system piping arrangement into the reactor of Unit 2.Completed at 2:30 pm on May 27th.